xzel23/utility/README.md

 ### Version 6.4.1

- - Font: fix fontspec parsing when font size does not containing a fractional part; do not output fractional part in fontspec if unneeded
+ - Font: fix fontspec parsing when font size does not contain a fractional part; do not output fractional part in fontspec if unneeded

 ### Version 6.4